microbiome/OMA/23_multi-assay_analyses.md

 library(mia)
 ```

-Multi-omics means that we integrate data from multiple sources.
+Multi-omics approaches integrate data from multiple sources.
 For
-example, we can integrate microbial abundances in the gut with
+example, we can integrate taxonomic abundance profiles with
-biomolecular profiling data from blood samples.
-This kind of
+metabolomic or other biomolecular profiling data to observe
-integrative multi-omic approaches can support the analysis of
+associations, make predictions, or aim at causal
+inferences.
+Integrating evidence across multiple sources can lead to
+enhanced predictions, more holistic understanding, or facilitate the
-microbiome dysbiosis and facilitate the discovery of novel biomarkers
+discovery of novel biomarkers.
+In this section we demonstrate common
-for health and disease.

-With cross-correlation analysis, we can analyze how strongly and how
-differently variables are associated between each other.
+multi-assay data integration tasks.

+Cross-correlation analysis is a straightforward approach that can
+reveal assocation strengths and types between data sets.
 For instance,
 we can analyze if higher presence of a specific taxon equals to higher
 levels of a biomolecule.

-The data containers that the _miaverse_ utilizes are scalable and they
+The analyse can be facilitated by the multi-assay data containers,
+_TreeSummarizedExperiment_ and _MultiAssayExperiment_.
+These are
-can contain different types of data in a same container.
-Because of
+scalable and contain different types of data in a single container,
-that, the _miaverse_ is well-suitable for multi-assay microbiome data
+making this framework particularly suited for multi-assay microbiome
-which incorporates different types of complementary data sources in a
+data incorporating different types of complementary data sources in a
 single reproducible workflow.
+Th different solutions for varying data
+integration needs are discussed in more detail in Section

-Another experiment can be stored in altExp slot of SE data container
+\@ref(containers).
+Another experiment can be stored in _altExp_ slot
-or both experiments can be stored side-by-side in MAE data container
+of SE data container or both experiments can be stored side-by-side in
-(see the sections \@ref(alt-exp) and \@ref(mae) to learn more about
+MAE data container (see the sections \@ref(alt-exp) and \@ref(mae) to
-altExp and MAE objects, respectively).
+learn more about altExp and MAE objects, respectively).
+Different

-Different experiments are first imported into SE or TreeSE data
+experiments are first imported into these data containers similarly to
-container similarly to the case when only one experiment is
+the case when only one experiment is present.
+After that, the
-present.
-After that different experiments are combined into the same
+different experiments can be combined into the same multi-assay data
-data container.
-Result is one TreeSE object with alternative
+container.
+The result is one TreeSE object with alternative experiment in
-experiment in altExp slot, or MAE object with multiple experiment in
+altExp slot, or MAE object with multiple experiment in its experiment
-its experiment slot.
+slot, for instance.

 As an example data, we use data from following publication: Hintikka L
 _et al._ (2021) Xylo-oligosaccharides in prevention of hepatic
 steatosis and adipose tissue inflammation: associating taxonomic and
-metabolomic patterns in fecal microbiotas with biclustering
+metabolomic patterns in fecal microbiota with biclustering
 [@Hintikka2021].

-In this article, mice were fed with high-fat and low-fat diets with or
+In this article, mice were fed with high-fat and
-without prebiotics.
-The purpose of this was to study if prebiotics
+low-fat diets with or without prebiotics.
+The purpose of this was to
-would reduce the negative impacts of high-fat diet.
+study if prebiotics would reduce the negative impact of high-fat diet.

-This example data can be loaded from microbiomeDataSets.
-The data is
+This example data is readily available in the MultiAssayExperiment
-already in MAE format.
-It includes three different experiments:
+format.
+It includes three different experiments: microbial abundance
-microbial abundance data, metabolite concentrations, and data about
+data, metabolite concentrations, and data about different
+biomarkers.
+If you like to construct the same data object from the
-different biomarkers.
-Help for importing data into SE object you can
+original files instead, Help for importing data into SE object you can
 find from
 [here](https://microbiome.github.io/OMA/containers.html#loading-experimental-microbiome-data).